jiadongdan/jiadongdan.github.io/content/publication/tang-2019-am/index.md

 ---
-title: Phase-Controlled Synthesis of Monolayer Ternary Telluride with a Random Local Displacement of Tellurium Atoms
+title: Phase-controlled synthesis of monolayer ternary telluride with a random local displacement of tellurium atoms
 authors:
 - Bijun Tang
 - Jiadong Zhou